 Major Fire Devastates Corries Meats Site in County Down

-A major fire broke out on Saturday evening at the site of Corries Meats, a popular meat producer near Newtownards in County Down, with 54 firefighters and eight fire engines battling the blaze through the night before bringing it under control on Sunday morning.
+A major fire broke out on Saturday evening at the site of Corries Meats, a beloved family-run meat producer near Newtownards in County Down, with 54 firefighters and eight fire engines battling the blaze through the night before bringing it under control on Sunday morning β destroying three generations of work in a matter of hours and leaving the local community in shock.

 Key Developments

-The fire was reported at approximately 7:15pm on Saturday 11 April 2026 at the Corries Meats site on Crossnamuckley Road near Newtownards.
+The fire was reported at approximately 7:15pm on Saturday 11 April 2026 at the Corries Meats site on Crossnamuckley Road.
 The Northern Ireland Fire & Rescue Service (NIFRS) dispatched a large-scale response, including eight fire engines, an aerial appliance, and a water tanker, with 54 firefighters tackling the blaze throughout the night.
-The fire engulfed sheds on the farm property.
+Strong winds hampered firefighting efforts significantly, but crews successfully prevented the fire from spreading to nearby homes and managed to save adjacent sheds containing livestock.

 The blaze was brought under control by around 8:00am on Sunday morning.
-NIFRS confirmed that investigators had been dispatched to the site to determine the cause of the fire.
-The Corrie family released a statement confirming the incident and expressing relief that all individuals were safe and accounted for, despite the "devastation caused."
-They extended their thanks to the emergency services.
-It was understood that no animals were harmed in the fire.
+The main farm shop, meat production facility, and bakery were all destroyed in the fire.
+NIFRS confirmed that investigators had been dispatched to the site to determine the cause of the blaze, which remains unknown.
+Crucially, all individuals were confirmed safe and accounted for, and no animals were harmed in the incident.

-DUP leader Gavin Robinson described the news as "devastating" and noted that windy conditions had made the situation "incredibly difficult" for firefighters throughout the night.
+The local community rallied to support the firefighters throughout the night, with local farmers and residents using their own tractors and tankers to bring additional water to the scene β a remarkable display of community solidarity in the face of the emergency.
+DUP leader Gavin Robinson described the news as "devastating" and noted that the windy conditions had made the situation "incredibly difficult" for firefighters throughout the night.

 Why It Matters